iamLiquidX/iamLiquidX/README.md

 ### Hi there 👋

-Yha Thullu Milta Hai , Lene Ke Liye Niche Diye Gaye Telegram Ke Nisaan Per Click Kare.
+I Am Another One Of Those Forkers................

-I am not a dev, so don't come complaining this is not working , that is not working.
-I do most of modification for myself.
-And most of my modification are taken form the github public repo, most of the time i just merge this and that.
+I am not a dev. so don't expect much here, Most of the time i just mix this and that, and if that works ,kudoos.
+You can always find who helped and whats taken from where in credit section of repo.
+If you can make any improvments to any of the present repos , You are more than welcome to do so.

 Hope you all enjoy the work.